amythical/aws/cloudfront/cloudfront-public-access-private-s3-bucket.md

 - Save changes (to policy)

 ## Check the image URL using cloudfront
-    -  Cloudfront->Distributions->Your distribution->General, copy the distribution name
+    -  Cloudfront->Distributions->Your distribution->General, copy the distribution name (which is a url like https://somecharactersandnumbers.cloudfront.net)
-    - In your browser try https://your-distribution-linkname.cloudfront.net/image.png
+    - In your browser try the url we got above https://somecharactersandnumbers.cloudfront.net/image.png
     - Yay! we now see the image using cloudfront!!!

 ## Oops getting Access Denied error using Cloudfront URL?